Lugal-PCZ/OSA-Transcriber/README.md

 7. When all codes for the text have been entered, click the “Transcribe” button to export the rendered SVG file.

 # Examples
-## Example 1: Graffiti from Wadi Hadramawt, Yemen
+## Example 1: Himyaritic Graffiti from Wadi Hadramawt, Yemen
 _Photograph of Example 1:_
 ![Photograph of Example 1](examples/example1_photo.jpg)